-Nice is the perfect start for your holidays in Provence Alpes Cote d'Azur.
-I recommend an afternoon stroll along Promenade des Anglais to Port of Nice, a beach day at Opera Plage, and lunch at Vieux Nice or the old town to give you an introduction to the good life in the French Riviera.
-If you’ve always wanted to learn French, a few language schools are offering French lessons with intensive weekly programs for those visiting Nice for a short period of time.
+Nice is the perfect start for your holidays in Provence-Alpes-Côte d'Azur.
+I recommend an afternoon stroll along Promenade des Anglais to Port of Nice, a beach day at Opera Plage, and lunch at Vieux Nice or the old town to introduce you to the good life on the French Riviera.
+If you’ve always wanted to learn French, a few language schools offer French lessons with intensive weekly programs for those visiting Nice for a short time.

-A trip to Nice wouldn’t be complete without a visit to Chez Rene Socca where you can try socca, Nice’s quintessential street food made from chickpea flour for only around $3.50.
-It’s crisp and tasty while it’s hot, even better with a glass of rosé.
+A trip to Nice wouldn’t be complete without a visit to Chez Rene Socca, where you can try socca, Nice’s quintessential street food made from chickpea flour for only around $3.50.
+It’s crisp and tasty while hot, even better with a glass of rosé.

 Villefranche sur Mer

-The best way to get to Villefranche sur Mer from Nice?
+What is the best way to get to Villefranche sur Mer from Nice?
 I suggest you walk from the Port of Nice.
-Follow the main road, you’ll pass a coastal path and within an hour you’ll arrive in the beautiful Villefranche sur Mer.
-The walk is just simply stunning, but in case you’re too lazy to walk, you can take a train from Nice’s main station.
+Follow the main road, you’ll pass a coastal path, and within an hour, you’ll arrive in the beautiful Villefranche sur Mer.
+The walk is simply stunning, but if you’re too lazy to walk, you can take a train from Nice’s main station.
 A perfect half-day trip to Villefranche sur Mer would include a nice lunch by the beach, an afternoon stroll around the old town, and a nap at Plage des Marieneres.

 What better way to end your tour than lunch with a view!
-Mayssa Beach in Villefranche-sur-Mer is well known not only for its excellent seafood but also for gorgeous views of Saint-Jean-Cap-Ferrat.
+Mayssa Beach in Villefranche-sur-Mer is well known for its excellent seafood and gorgeous views of Saint-Jean-Cap-Ferrat.
 With main courses starting from $23, be sure to try their sea scallops carpaccio with summer truffle or grilled squid, basmati rice, and fresh vegetables.

 Saint Jean Cap Ferrat

-French Riviera is the perfect holiday destination if you’re looking for the sun, beach, and a little glitz and glamour, but when it comes to nature and the perfect afternoon stroll along the beach, nothing beats Saint Jean Cap Ferrat.
+French Riviera is the perfect holiday destination if you’re looking for the sun, beach, and a little glitz and glamour, but when it comes to nature and the perfect afternoon stroll along the coast, nothing beats Saint Jean Cap Ferrat.
 To get here, you can take a train to Beaulieu-sur-Mer.
-From the train station, you can start walking to Saint Jean Cap Ferrat, just follow a clockwise direction and it will take you to Passable beach.
-The total walk probably takes around two to three hours, it’s a very easy walk and if you need a little break you can always stop by Port de Saint Jean Cap Ferrat for a little snack.
-Wear your most comfortable shoes, bring a bottle of water and sunscreen.
+From the train station, you can start walking to Saint Jean Cap Ferrat, just follow a clockwise direction, and it will take you to Passable beach.
+The total walk probably takes around two to three hours, it’s a very easy walk, and if you need a little break, you can always stop by Port de Saint Jean Cap Ferrat for a little snack.
+Wear your most comfortable shoes, and bring a bottle of water and sunscreen.

-Do you remember the scene in Disney’s Beauty and The Beast where Belle takes a walk around her village?
-Yes, we’re talking about the romantic, picturesque old town with cobblestone streets, art galleries, and little shops.
-Well, Eze Village located between Nice and Menton looks a lot like a mini Disneyland with a mix of fairy tale and rich French culture.
+Do you remember the scene in Disney’s Beauty and The Beast where Belle walks around her village?
+We’re talking about the romantic, picturesque old town with cobblestone streets, art galleries, and little shops.
+Well, Eze Village, located between Nice and Menton looks a lot like a mini Disneyland with a mix of fairy tales and rich French culture.
 Eze gets many tourists during the summer, less crowded in winter.
 The beach and mountains are only a few minutes away from the village.
-So either you want to soak up the sun, go hiking, or even just visiting other towns in French Riviera you know you just have to go down to the train station or rent a car.
-You can also visit Jardin Exotique—a beautiful garden at the top of Eze Village, with perfumeries and art galleries.
-If you always dreamed of a simple life in France—then Eze is the place to be.
+So whether you want to soak up the sun, go hiking, or even just visit other towns on the French Riviera, you know you just have to go down to the train station or rent a car.
+You can also see Jardin Exotique—a beautiful garden at the top of Eze Village, with perfumeries and art galleries.
+If you have always dreamed of a simple life in France, Eze is the place to be.

-Menton, nicknamed the Pearl of France, is well known for not only being one of the most colorful towns in France but also home to the biggest lemon festival in Europe.
+Menton nicknamed the Pearl of France, is well known for being one of France's most colorful towns and home to the biggest lemon festival in Europe.
 It is situated on the French Riviera, less than a 10-minute train ride from Monaco.
 Despite not being as popular or glamorous as Monaco, Cannes, or Saint Tropez—Menton has its unique charm.
-When you first arrive you’ll see many cafes and restaurants.
+When you first arrive, you’ll see many cafes and restaurants.
 Menton is heavily influenced by Italian culture.
-Only a stone’s throw away from the Italian border, here in Menton, you’ll find many pizzerias, Italian market, vintage shops, even hear the local people speak French and Italian.
-If you crave some Italian cuisine, Al Vecchio Forno, located at the harbour has the best pizza in town and La Trattoria is well known for its seafoodA single course costs around $15.
-Menton old town is small but it’s beautiful and romantic with its cobblestone streets, colorful buildings, and vintage shops.
-It gets really busy in February as the lemon festival starts from early February to March just before the Grand Prix season in Monaco begins.
-Each year the lemon festival has a special theme, fill the entire main street with a vibrant parade, music, good food, and beautiful people.
-While in summer a lot of people come to French of Riviera to soak up the sun and dance under the moonlights, be sure to also visit Menton.
-Even if it's just half a day, there’s something different and magical about Menton that you can’t quite experience it in other French Riviera towns.
+Only a stone’s throw away from the Italian border, you’ll find many pizzerias, Italian market, vintage shops, and even hear the local people speak French and Italian here in Menton.
+If you crave some Italian cuisine, Al Vecchio Forno, located at the harbor has the best pizza in town, and La Trattoria is well known for its seafoodA single course costs around $15.
+Menton old town is small but beautiful and romantic with its cobblestone streets, colorful buildings, and vintage shops.
+It gets really busy in February as the lemon festival starts from early February to March, just before the Grand Prix season in Monaco begins.
+The lemon festival has a special theme each year, filling the entire main street with a vibrant parade, music, good food, and beautiful people.
+While in summer, a lot of people come to the French Riviera to soak up the sun and dance under the moonlights, be sure also to visit Menton.
+Even if it's just half a day, there’s something different and magical about Menton that you can’t quite experience in other French Riviera towns.

-Monaco is the world’s richest but second smallest country.
-Situated on the French Riviera.
-Monaco is a playground for the rich and famous, a home to the most expensive event of the year: The Formula 1 Grand Prix.
-Monaco is everything you ever dreamed of from luxury cars, champagne, and caviar, expensive hotel rooms, to parties with famous people at Jimmy’z nightclub.
-The glitz and glamour of Monaco is too hard to resist.
-While in Monaco, you can also hike up to Tête de Chien to see the French Riviera from above then continue with lunch at Parc Naturel Departemental de la Grande Corniche.
+Monaco is the world’s richest but second smallest country, situated on the French Riviera.
+Monaco is a playground for the rich and famous, home to the most expensive event of the year: The Formula 1 Grand Prix.
+Monaco is everything you have ever dreamed of, from luxury cars, champagne, caviar, and expensive hotel rooms to parties with famous people at Jimmy’z nightclub.
+The glitz and glamour of Monaco are too hard to resist.
+While in Monaco, you can hike up to Tête de Chien to see the French Riviera from above, then continue with lunch at Parc Naturel Departemental de la Grande Corniche.

 Accommodation in Monaco starts from $150 per night.
-If you don’t feel like spending a night here, Monaco is always worth a visit even just for a half day.
+If you don’t feel like spending a night here, Monaco is always worth a visit, even just for a half day.
 Monaco offers a wide variety of restaurants at different price ranges.
-Head to Grubers for burgers or Sexy Tacos for your favorite Mexican food starting from $15 for quesadilla and tacos.
-Il Terrazzino located at Rue de Iris has the best Italian food in town while Brasserie de Monaco offers not only excellent bar food but also beautiful views.
+Head to Grubers for burgers or Sexy Tacos for your favorite Mexican food, starting from $15 for quesadilla and tacos.
+Il Terrazzino, located at Rue de Iris, has the best Italian food in town, while Brasserie de Monaco offers excellent bar food and beautiful views.